TinFoiKa/CEA-Parser/README.md

 ![](figures/Figure_8.png)

 The utility of this is incredible.
-Just with this 2IV implementation (foreshadowing), it saves the headache of trying to compare a whole bunch of 2D graphs side by side, and, as a very clear heuristic, the ONLY value we care for is the maximum.
+Just with this 2IV implementation (foreshadowing), it saves the headache of trying to compare a whole bunch of 2D graphs side by side, and, as a very clear heuristic, the few values we care for is the maximum.

-Hence, when we extend up to n IVs, no matter how cluttered the graph is, culling down to a capped value (ahem see my section that mirrors [why silksong took so long to develop](#extension-squared-z-level-filtering)) means we can see exactly what parameters we can accept that still meet our thrust requirements.
+Hence, when we extend up to n IVs, no matter how cluttered the graph is, culling down to a capped value (ahem see my section that mirrors [why silksong took so long to develop](#extension-squared-z-value-filtering)) means we can see exactly what parameters we can accept that still meet our thrust requirements.

 ### Extension up to 5IV implementation (multivar.py)